Soledad Brothers: Soledad Brothers Defense Committee

-The Soledad Brothers Defense Committee (SBDC) was formed by Fay Stender to publicize the case and raise funds for the legal defense of Jackson, Drumgo, and Clutchette.
-Among the celebrities, writers, and left-wing political activists who endorsed the SBDC were Julian Bond, Kay Boyle, Marlon Brando, Noam Chomsky, Angela Davis, Lawrence Ferlinghetti, Jane Fonda, Jean Genet, Allen Ginsberg, Tom Hayden, William Kunstler, Barbara McNair, Jessica Mitford, Linus Pauling, Pete Seeger, Terry Southern, and Benjamin Spock.
+The Soledad Brothers Defense Committee (SBDC) was formed by Fay Stender to publicize the case and raise funds for the legal defense of Jackson, Drumgo, and Clutchette, who were viewed by the Left as political prisoners.
+Among the celebrities, writers, and political activists who endorsed the SBDC were Julian Bond, Kay Boyle, Marlon Brando, Noam Chomsky, Angela Davis, Lawrence Ferlinghetti, Jane Fonda, Jean Genet, Allen Ginsberg, Tom Hayden, William Kunstler, Barbara McNair, Jessica Mitford, Linus Pauling, Pete Seeger, Terry Southern, and Benjamin Spock.

 In early June 1970, California State Senator Mervyn Dymally and the California Legislative Black Caucus conducted their own investigation of Soledad State Prison, independent of the California Department of Corrections.
 The subsequent Black Caucus report on the treatment of Soledad prisoners (particularly in the "O" Wing) confirmed many of the SBDC's allegations of cruel and inhumane conditions, constant lock-up without time outside, contaminated food, lack of medical care, and racial harassment of black inmates by certain correctional officers.
 The report gave the SBDC "a new degree of legitimacy and respect".
 Public reaction to the report's findings was mixed.
 By mid-June 1970, Davis had increased her involvement in the SBDC and was now leading the movement to save the Soledad Brothers, who were facing the gas chamber if convicted.
 Stender meanwhile was arranging the publication of Soledad Brother: The Prison Letters of George Jackson, which would contain letters written by Jackson detailing his time in prison.